-The hospital's physiotherapist will advise you on how to obtain physiotherapy services once you are home.
-Depending on your needs, where you live and the services available in your area, your appointment may be at a physiotherapy clinic, hospital outpatient department or rehabilitation centre, or you may receive care at home.
-This follow-up generally occurs between the 4th and 6th week after your surgery to adjust walking aids and the number of exercise repetitions.
-From the 6th week after your surgery, your physiotherapist will adapt your exercise program according to how your condition has progressed.
+The hospitals physiotherapist will advise you on how to obtain physiotherapy services once you are home.
+Depending on your needs, where you live and the services available in your area, your appointment may be at a physiotherapy clinic (private or public) or hospital outpatient department or you may receive care at home.
+This follow-up generally occurs between the 5th and 10th day after the surgery to improve mobilisation and adapt the exercise program.
+Your physiotherapist will adapt your exercise program according to how your condition has progressed for a period of 4 to 8 weeks on average.